 Myth one: They’re expensive

 On average a baby’s nappy will be changed six times a day.
-Over the course of two years, that’s 4,368 nappy changes.
-For just £188, our flexible nappy packs are the most economical way to get your cloth journey started and will set you up for both daytime and night-time use.
-Two packs (20 Pop-in nappies) would be enough to cloth nappy full time, saving families up to £1,000 in comparison to disposables over two and a half years - and even more if you use them with subsequent children!
-And for an even lower cost way to get started, we recommend checking if your local authority offers reusable nappy incentive vouchers or hiring a kit from your local cloth nappy library to try before you buy.
+Over the course of two and a half years years, baby will have approximately 5,000 nappy changes.
+From just £53 - £195 our flexible nappy packs are the most economical way to get your cloth journey started and will set you up for both daytime and night-time use.
+Instead of sending 5,000 disposable you could use just 16 reusables, this would be enough to cloth nappy full time.
+To make washing and drying times more manageable though we recommend two middle boxes or 20 Pop-in's .
+In spite of rising energy cost you can definately still acheive a worthwhile saving by choosing to reuse.
+In fact did you know you will only spend an extra £70 in energy and detergent this year versus last year considering all price increases, so that means a family can still up to £700 in comparison to disposables over the first 2.5 years - and even more if you use them with subsequent children or sell them on pre-loved amazing right!
+For an even lower cost way to get started, we recommend checking if your local authority offers reusable nappy incentive vouchers or hiring a kit from your local cloth nappy library to try before you buy.

 Myth two: They’re complicated